The Witness (2016 video game): Gameplay

 The Witness is a first-person puzzle video game.
 The player, as an unnamed character, emerges from an underground bunker and explores an island with numerous structures and natural formations.
 The island is roughly divided into eleven regions, arranged around a mountain that represents the ultimate goal for the player.
 The regions are differentiated from one another by changes in vegetation, and the puzzles within each region are similar to one another (e.g. their solutions may all involve symmetry).
 Throughout the island are yellow boxes housing turrets.
 These can be activated once the puzzles within the box's region have been solved.
-When activated, the turrets emerge to shine a light toward the top of the mountain, indicating that a section of the game is complete.
-Several such turrets need to be activated to unlock access to the inside of the mountain and ultimately reach the game's final goal.
+When activated, the turrets emerge to shine a light toward the top of the mountain, indicating that a section is complete.
+Several such turrets need to be activated to unlock access to the inside of the mountain and ultimately reach the final goal.
 Additional puzzles can be discovered if all eleven turrets are activated.
 Once the player finishes the ending puzzle, they are carried through the air by a cage and returned to the bunker where the game began.

 There are additional optional puzzles scattered around the island.
 One such set of puzzles, accessible after entering the mountain and colloquially referred to as "The Challenge", is a time-based test to complete about a dozen algorithmically generated puzzles of various types within seven minutes.
 The sequence is set to music from Edvard Grieg's "Anitra's Dance" and "In the Hall of the Mountain King".
 The game has more than 650 puzzles, which Jonathan Blow estimates will take the average player about 80 hours to solve.
 The puzzles include one that Blow believed that less than 1% of the players would be able to solve.